Nalundquist/Clevr-Site-Name/README.md

 ## Known Bugs

-* all seed data assigned a v4 id is double posted; we do not know why.
+* All seed data assigned a v4 id is double posted; we do not know why.
 More than likely there is a better way of initializing state that we must use for next time.
-* up and down voting is not yet functional
+* Up and down voting is not yet functional
-* All timecodes for new posts currently displayed in UTC milliseconds, WIP!
+* New posts and seeded posts do not have consistent dating at this point, WIP

 ## License